Data Control Block: Prototype DCBs

-An example is the BLKSIZE= variable, which may be (and usually is) specified in the DCB as zero.
-In the DD statement, the BLKSIZE is specified as a non-zero value and this, then, results in a program-specified LRECL (logical record length) and a JCL-specified BLKSIZE (physical block size), with the merge of the two becoming the permanent definition of the dataset.
+An example is the BLKSIZE= variable, which usually is specified in the DCB as zero.
+In the DD statement, the BLKSIZE is specified as a non-zero value and this results in a program-specified LRECL (logical record length) and a JCL-specified BLKSIZE (physical block size), with the merge of the two becoming the permanent definition of the dataset.